mdsteele/keeptalking/README.md

 Explodes](http://www.keeptalkinggame.com/), meant to be quicker and easier for the Expert to read than the normal manual.

-This is still a work in progress, and does not yet include all modules.
+This is still a work in progress.

 This manual distills the original manual's prose into concise lookup tables.
 In some cases, it also modifies the instructions given, in a way that preserves